 A Peer-to-Peer Approach to Postsecondary Planning Support

-Youth Leaders most often work out of Student Success Centers, shared spaces on multi-school campuses run by community-based organizations in partnership with the schools they serve.
-Youth Leaders:
+Youth Leaders most often work out of Student Success Centers, located on multi-school or large campuses run by community-based organizations in partnership with the schools they serve.

 Develop and implement a plan to strengthen the culture of postsecondary exploration and planning in their school